 The fresh or dried and crushed leaves are used as a culinary herb, to add flavour to both sweet and savoury dishes, as well to flavour oils, syrups and preserves, or they can be brewed into a citrus flavoured tea.

 The wood is heavy, averaging out at about 960 kgs per cubic meter (60 lbs per cubic ft) and the heartwood pale pink- to red-brown, but the logs come in diameters too small for sawing into lumber.
 The roundwood when available is used for turnery, tool handles and woodcraft more generally.
 Its natural durability to rot and decay, and wood-boring insects is not well researched.

-The plant's low-branching habit lends itself to being grown as a fragrant hedge or privacy screen with pruning needed to keep it to a desired height and shape.
+The plant's low-branching habit lends to it being grown as a fragrant hedge or privacy screen, with pruning needed to keep it to a desired height and shape.

 Grows naturally in moderately humid subtropical and tropical mid-elevation climates, generally best in frost-free areas with average annual lows of 10 to 19 °C, average annual highs of 20 to 30 °C, annual rainfall of 900 to 2000 mm and a dry season of 4 months or less.

 New plants are usually started from semi-hardwood cuttings.
 It performs best on rich, moist, free-draining soil of a mildly acid to neutral nature, generally with a pH of 5.5 to 7.0 and on sites in partial sun exposure.
 It has poor tolerance to alkaline, slow-draining or waterlogged soils.